-Papers (40%): For the two paper assignments, you will be asked to compare and contrast two or three authors we read in the course.
+Two Mid-Term Papers (40% total/20% each): For the two paper assignments, you will be asked to compare and contrast three authors we read in the course.
 I will provide you with a selection of possible themes and topics, though you may also write about a subject of your choosing (pending approval).
-The papers will be due on Friday, February 21st and Friday, April 10th, respectively.
-The essays should be between 1,500 and 2,000 words, and it should be based on your reading and understanding of the texts.
+The papers will be due on Friday, October 8th and Friday, November 19th, respectively.
+The essays should be between 1,000 and 1,500 words, and it should be based on your reading and understanding of the texts.
 No outside research is required or expected.
-Your essays will be turned in via the Canvas elearning website and monitored with the Turnitin Anti-Plagiarism Service.
+Your essays will be turned in via the Canvas e-learning website and monitored with the Turnitin Anti-Plagiarism Service.